Michelangelo

-Early life and career
+Biography

 Early life, 1475–1488

 Michelangelo di Lodovico Buonarroti Simoni was born on 6 March 1475 (Note: Michelangelo's father marks the date as 6 March 1474 in the Florentine manner ab Incarnatione.
 However, in the Roman manner, ab Nativitate, it is 1475.) in Caprese, known today as Caprese Michelangelo, a small town situated in Valtiberina, near Arezzo, Tuscany.
 For several generations, his family had been small-scale bankers in Florence; but the bank failed, and his father Ludovico briefly took a government post in Caprese.
 At the time of Michelangelo's birth, his father was the town's judicial administrator and podestà (local administrator) of Chiusi della Verna.
 Michelangelo's mother was Francesca di Neri del Miniato di Siena.
 The Buonarrotis claimed to descend from the Countess Matilde di Canossa—a claim that remains unproven, but which Michelangelo believed.

 Several months after Michelangelo's birth, the family returned to Florence, where he was raised.
 During his mother's later prolonged illness, and after her death in 1481 (when he was six years old), Michelangelo lived with a nanny and her husband, a stonecutter, in the town of Settignano, where his father owned a marble quarry and a small farm.
-There the young boy gained his love for marble.
+There the young boy gained his love for working marble.
 As his biographer Giorgio Vasari quotes him:

 If there is some good in me, it is because I was born in the subtle atmosphere of your country of Arezzo.
 Along with the milk of my nurse I received the knack of handling chisel and hammer, with which I make my figures.